 Yes, provided that you are careful in your phrasing, and include certain necessary information such as the award, recipient, date, names of the King and Queen giving the award, and armorial blazon if necessary.
-When creating your own scroll text, you must have it pre-approved by the Kingdom Scribe (before you sit down to do the lettering), so that you are certain it will be acceptable to the Crown, and can be signed.
+When creating your own scroll text from scratch, you must have it pre-approved by the Kingdom Scribe (before you sit down to do the lettering), so that you are certain it will be acceptable to the Crown, and can be signed.
 Please see page 38 for more information on customizing scroll texts.
 You are also free to use the "Mix-and-Match" section (beginning on page 81) of this handbook to compose your own scroll texts.
 The phrases in this section are pre-approved, and so long as you put them together into a logical text, present no difficulties with being signed.
+You may also substitute a phrase from one award text into a text for a different award.
+This only works with phrases that will not change the overall meaning of the scroll text, such as the opening greeting, or the closing phrase with the date of the award.
+A text created using the Mix-and-Match phrases, or phrases that are already part of an existing award text does not need to be pre-approved by the Kingdom Scribe.